 Below are links to some of my published Ruskin writings.
-Each is preceded by a short description intended to give readers some idea of what they are getting into so they can decide if they really want to get into it.
-The “hot link” pertinent to each “writing” is highlighted in blue and centered below each description.
+Each is preceded by a short description intended to give you an idea of what you will be getting into if you decide that you want to get into it.
+The “hot link” pertinent to each essay is underlined in blue and centered below each description.
 I am most glad to have your reactions to any of the pieces.
 Just send an email to firstname.lastname@example.org.

-Note: The page is in a nascent phase.
-Links to more of my articles will be added in due course–most importantly, to those pertaining to revisions of major elements of Ruskin’s biography, a story which, for complex reasons, has been distorted so frequently (often to the point of caricature) in the century and more which has elapsed since his death, that some of the mistellings have assumed an unwarranted mantle of “truth.”
-The reason they do not appear now is that most of these pieces were composed on different word processors.
-Once I figure out how to reformat them so that they will print properly on the links I will provide, they’ll show up.
+Note: This page is still in development.
+Links to more articles will be added in due course–most importantly, to those pertaining to revisings of major elements of Ruskin’s biography, a story which, for complex reasons, has been distorted so frequently (often to the point of caricature) in the century and more which has elapsed since his death that some of the mistellings have assumed the unwarranted mantle of “truth.”
+The reason they do not appear is that most of these pieces were composed using different word processors.
+Once I reformat them so that they will print properly on the links I provide, they’ll show up.

-For the moment, those below will have to suffice.
+For the moment, the writings listed below will have to suffice.

-My written answer to the question I have gotten with greatest regularly since I began working on him almost a quarter-century ago.
-It has the following sections: “How I Found Ruskin,” my personal story; “Who Ruskin Was,” a brief intellectual biography intended to explain why, during his era, he was as famous as the Brontes, as influential as Prime Ministers D’Israeli and Gladstone, and (in his very different way), as radical as Marx; “Reading Ruskin,” including short excerpts from his works and a demonstration, by means of one extended example, showing the continuing vitality and utility of his thought for our time; and “Why Ruskin,” making the case indubitable–or, at least, so I think!–for why it would be in all our best interests if we read Ruskin seriously again.
-This paper originally appeared, in shorter form, in The Friends of Ruskin’s Brantwood Newsletter in 2009.
+My written answer to the question I have gotten with great regularly ever since I began working on him more than a quarter century ago.
+It contains the following sections: “How I Found Ruskin,” my personal story; “Who Ruskin Was,” a brief intellectual biography intended to explain why, during his era, he was as famous as the Brontes, Wordsworth, and Dickens; as influential as Prime Ministers D’Israeli and Gladstone; and (in his very different way) as radical as Marx; “Reading Ruskin,” a section focused on brief excerpts from his works, including a demonstration, by use of an extended example, which show the continuing vitality and utility of his thought for our time; and, finally, “Why Ruskin,” a few concluding pages intended to make indelible the case for my conviction that it would be in all our best interests if we started reading Ruskin again.
+The paper originally appeared, in shorter form, in The Friends of Ruskin’s Brantwood Newsletter in 2009.
 It was thoroughly revised this year.

 An Entirely Honest Merchant